xiey1/Personalized_Medicine_NLP/README.md

 <img src= 'https://github.com/xiey1/Personalized_Medicine_NLP/blob/master/images/BioBERT_confusion_matrix.png' width=500px>
 <img src= 'https://github.com/xiey1/Personalized_Medicine_NLP/blob/master/images/BioBERT_barplot.png' width=500px>

 The BioBERT model with pre-trained weights and fine-tuned using the current dataset can achieve the highest accuracy around 0.5994.
-The overall performance is not as good as LSTM models but the training process is much faster as training 2 epochs can achieve the optimal performance.
+The overall performance is better than machine learning models but not as good as LSTM models.
+The training process is much faster as training 2 epochs can achieve the optimal performance.